How to support or object to a planning application with a local authority

-Applicants for planning permission must put up a site notice and advertise in a local newspaper that circulates in the area, so you can find out about an application that way.
-Local authorities must prepare weekly lists of planning applications and make them available for inspection for at least 8 weeks in their offices and public libraries.
+People who are applying for planning permission must put up a site notice and advertise in a local newspaper that circulates in the area, so you can find out about these applications.
+Local authorities must prepare weekly lists of planning applications and make them available for inspection in their offices and public libraries for at least 8 weeks.

 You are entitled to see all the documents submitted with a planning application, which will be kept at the offices of your local authority.
 Planning authorities cannot rule on an application until they have had the application for 5 weeks.

 You must make comments about planning applications in writing to the local authority where the application was made.
 If possible, you should quote the planning application's reference number.
-You must quote your name and address and postal address (if different).
+You must also give your name and address.

 Your submission or observation must be acknowledged by the local authority and you must be notified of the planning decision.

 Your comments must be based on planning considerations, not on personal likes, dislikes or grievances.
 Planning considerations include: